CowgillAlex/2D-Minecraft/.github/ISSUE_TEMPLATE/bug_report.md

  - Browser [e.g. stock browser, safari]
  - Version [e.g. 22]
 **Browser logs**
-Add the browser logs here
+Add the browser logs here, if you have access to them.
 **Additional context**
 Add any other context about the problem here.